On the scaling limits of weakly asymmetric bridges: Introduction

 Observe that for $\alpha = 1/3$, $T$ is the time needed by the hydrodynamic limit to reach the stationary state.
 Indeed, in that case the time-scale of the hydrodynamic limit coincides with the time-scale of the KPZ fluctuations.
 Although one could have thought that the fluctuations continuously vanish as $t\uparrow T$, our result show that they don't: the limiting fluctuations are given by the solution of the KPZ equation, restricted to the time interval $[0,T)$.
 This means that the fluctuations suddenly vanish at time $T$; let us give a simple explanation for this phenomenon.
 At any time $t\in [0,T)$, the particle system is split into three zones: a high density zone $\{1,\ldots,\frac{\lambda_N}{\gamma_N} t\}$, a low density zone $\{2N- \frac{\lambda_N}{\gamma_N} t, \ldots,2N\}$ and, in between, the bulk where the density of particles is approximately $1/2$, we refer to Figure \ref{FigKPZ}.
 The KPZ fluctuations occur in a window of order $N^{2\alpha}$ around the middle point of the bulk: from the point of view of this window, the boundaries of the bulk are ``at infinity" but move ``at infinite speed".
 Therefore, inside this window the system does not feel the effect of the boundary conditions until the very final time $T$ where the boundaries of the bulk merge.

 Let us recall that the KPZ equation is a singular SPDE: indeed, the solution of the linearised equation is not differentiable in space so that the non-linear term would involve the square of a distribution.
-While it was introduced in the physics literature~\cite{KPZ86} by Kardar, Parisi and Zhang, a first rigorous definition was given by Bertini and Giacomin~\cite{BG97} through the so-called Hopf-Cole transform $h\mapsto \xi = e^{-2\sigma h}$ that maps formally the equation (\ref{KPZ}) onto \begin{equ} \end{equ} This SPDE is usually referred to as the multiplicative stochastic heat equation: it admits a notion of solution via It\^o integration, see for instance~\cite{DPZ,Walsh}.
+While it was introduced in the physics literature~\cite{KPZ86} by Kardar, Parisi and Zhang, a first rigorous definition was given by Bertini and Giacomin~\cite{BG97} through the so-called Hopf-Cole transform $h\mapsto \xi = e^{-2\sigma h}$ that maps formally the equation (\ref{KPZ}) onto

+This SPDE is usually referred to as the multiplicative stochastic heat equation: it admits a notion of solution via It\^o integration, see for instance~\cite{DPZ,Walsh}.
 M\"uller~\cite{Mueller} showed that the solution is strictly positive at all times, if the initial condition is non-negative and non-zero.
 This allows to take the logarithm of the solution, and then, one can define the solution of (\ref{KPZ}) to be $h:=-\log \xi / 2\sigma$.
 This is the notion of solution that we consider in Theorem \ref{Th:KPZ}.\\ There exists a more direct definition of this SPDE (restricted to a bounded domain) due to Hairer~\cite{HairerKPZ, HairerReg} via his theory of regularity structures.
 Let us also mention the notion of ``energy solution" introduced by Gon\c{c}alves and Jara~\cite{GJEnergy}, for which uniqueness has been proved by Gubinelli and Perkowski~\cite{GubPerEnergy}.
 It provides a new framework for characterising the solution to the KPZ equation but it requires the equation to be taken under its stationary measure.\\ For related convergence results towards KPZ, we refer to Amir, Corwin and Quastel~\cite{ACQ}, Dembo and Tsai~\cite{DemboTsai}, Corwin and Tsai~\cite{CT} and Corwin, Shen and Tsai~\cite{CST}.
 We also point out the reviews of Corwin~\cite{Corwin}, Quastel~\cite{QuastelKPZ} and Spohn~\cite{Spohn}.